Emille1723/Emille1723/README.md

 ##### :telescope: Things i'm learning about

-- :seedling: I'm improving my problem solving skills by practising leetcode and building more complex practice projects
+- :seedling: I'm improving my problem solving skills by practising leetcode and building more complex personal projects

 <!-- ##### :muscle: Things I do for fun -->
 ##### :electron: Things I do for fun